NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 signaled to treat the delegation as being in an intermediate test step for DNSSEC.
 Valid answers yield authentic data (AD) responses.
 Clients that expect the AD flag can already profit from the transition.
-Invalid answers instead of SERVFAIL yield the insecure data.
+Invalid answers instead of SERVFAIL yield the response that would have been answered when no dry-run DS would have been present in the parent.
+For zones that had only dry-run DS RRs in the parent, an invalid answer yields an insecure response.

 This is of course not proper data integrity but the delegation should not be considered DNSSEC signed at this point.
-Together with DNS Error Reporting support, which is essential for dry-run DNSSEC, DNSSEC health is reported back to the operator.
+Together with DNS Error Reporting [@DNS-ERROR-REPORTING] support, which is essential for dry-run DNSSEC, DNSSEC health is reported back to the operator.

 The signed zone is publicly deployed but DNSSEC configuration errors cannot